nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Editing a guest

-   1. Prerequisite: Only 1 guest to be edited; the guest's index should exist; the guest should exist in the guest book; the format and content of the command should be valid.
+   1. Prerequisite: Only 1 guest to be edited; the guest's index should exist; The guest should exist in the guest book;
+   The format and content of the command should be valid.

    2. Test case: `edit 1 n/Johnny`<br>
       Expected: Guest edit successfully, the first guest's name will change from "John Doe" to "Johnny"